sushantkapare-dev/AWS_Devops_Zero_to_Hero/AWS/Q set 2.md

 **Load Balancer Selection Algorithm**: The ALB uses a load balancing algorithm to determine which backend server should handle the incoming request.
 The selection process can be based on various factors, such as round-robin, least connections, least response time, etc.

-Load Balancer Routes the Request: Once the backend server is selected, the load balancer forwards the client request to that server.
+**Load Balancer Routes the Request**: Once the backend server is selected, the load balancer forwards the client request to that server.
 The backend server processes the request and generates a response.

-Backend Server Processes the Request: The selected backend server processes the client request, performs any necessary computations, and generates a response.
+**Backend Server Processes the Request**: The selected backend server processes the client request, performs any necessary computations, and generates a response.
 This response may include the requested data or an error message.

-Response Sent to Load Balancer: After processing the request, the backend server sends the response back to the load balancer.
+**Response Sent to Load Balancer**: After processing the request, the backend server sends the response back to the load balancer.

-Load Balancer Sends Response to Client: The load balancer receives the response from the backend server and forwards it to the client that made the initial request.
+**Load Balancer Sends Response to Client**: The load balancer receives the response from the backend server and forwards it to the client that made the initial request.

-Client Receives Response: The client (e.g., web browser or mobile app) receives the response from the load balancer.
+**Client Receives Response**: The client (e.g., web browser or mobile app) receives the response from the load balancer.
 From the client’s perspective, it appears as if the request was directly processed by a single server, unaware of the load balancing behind the scenes.

-Scaling and High Availability: Application Load Balancers are often deployed in a redundant configuration with multiple instances to ensure high availability and fault tolerance.
+**Scaling and High Availability**: Application Load Balancers are often deployed in a redundant configuration with multiple instances to ensure high availability and fault tolerance.
 If any backend server becomes unavailable, the load balancer will automatically route traffic to the healthy servers.

 ## Q18: If you have three instances in the target group so whenever any instance gets down, how you will come to know that one instance is down?
 **Amazon CloudWatch**: Set up CloudWatch to monitor the health of the instances in your target group.
 CloudWatch can collect and track metrics like CPU utilization, network traffic, and status checks.